reidmorrison/jruby-jms/README.md

 * commons-logging-1.1.1.jar
 * log4j-1.2.16.jar

+Please read the source files for now for documentation.
+Looking into rdoc doc generation issue.

 There may still be some changes to the API to make things better and/or simpler.

 Once the code goes to V1.0.0 I will make every effort to not break the